soumitag/SLIDE/README.md

 ### Systems-Level Interactive Data Exploration ([SLIDE](https://f1000research.com/posters/6-1462))
 #### User-driven Visualization of Large-scale -omics Data on a Web-browser with Flexible Customized Graphics

 SLIDE is a tool for customized visualization and interactive exploration of high throughput quantitative -omics data.
 It can be used for intuitive and fast visualization as well as real-time exploration of the data with direct user input.

 #### **Installation Instructions**
+Click [here](https://github.com/soumitag/SLIDE/blob/master/application/slide.zip) to download an installable version of SLIDE.
-Windows installation guide is provided [here](https://github.com/soumitag/SLIDE/tree/master/application/slide).
+Windows installation guide is available [here](https://github.com/soumitag/SLIDE/blob/master/application/slide/SLIDE_Windows_Installation_Guide.pdf).

 #### **Repository Structure**
 The respository contains the following three folders: